+HH:MM:SS; Finish time: HH:MM:SS; Course time: HH:MM:SS.

-LANDING CERTIFICATE (Required for all distance and speed flights).
-I certify that I landed the glider at (exact position): at: HH:MM (landing time).
-Pilot's signature: O.O./witness name, address (print), signature: 2nd witness name, address (print), signature:
+LANDING CERTIFICAT E (Required for all distance and speed flights).

+I certify that I landed the glider at (exact

+position): -

+at: HH:MM (I anding time).
+Pilot's

+signature:

+O.O./witness name, a ddress (print), signature:

+dress (print), signature:

-PILOT'S STATEMENT (Required for all badge and record claims).
+PILOT'S STATEMENT (Required for all badge and record clair ns).

-I certify that this is a true statement regarding a flight made by me, and I request that the NAC process the claim.
-Attached is all required supporting evidence.
-I understand that an incomplete or incorrect application will be returned to the presiding O.O.
-I certify that the flight was made in accordance with the national air regulations and with the FAI Sporting Code (General Section and Section 7).
+required supporting e vidence.
+I understand that an incomp by me, and I request that the NAC process the of lete or incorrect application will be returned to formal air regulations and with the FAI Sporting Co the presiding O.O.
+I

-Date:

-Pilot's signature:
+Date: Pilot's signature: